Morning, Tuesday, 11th December 2018

 THIS EVENT IS CPD CERTIFIED

-This seminar will provide a timely opportunity for delegates to discuss priorities for The Scottish Government’s Culture Strategy, and next steps for supporting Scotland’s cultural, arts and creative industries.
+This seminar will provide a timely opportunity for delegates to discuss the priorities for supporting Scotland’s cultural, arts, creative and tourism industries as the Scottish Government completes its Culture Strategy.

 Delegates will assess the latest thinking on tackling the challenges facing the development of cultural, artistic and creative industries in Scotland, particularly around infrastructure, skills and improving leadership in the arts.